TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 18.10 Future Changes to Agreement to Arbitrate

 Notwithstanding any provision in this Agreement to the contrary, if EarthLink makes any future change to this arbitration provision (other than a change to the Notice Address) during the term of your subscription with EarthLink, you may reject any such change by sending us written notice to the Notice Address postmarked within 30 days of the date of the change.
-By rejecting any future change, you are agreeing that you will arbitrate any dispute between us in accordance with the language in this Section 18 of this Version dated October 16, 2014.
+By rejecting any future change, you are agreeing that you will arbitrate any dispute between us in accordance with the language in this Section 18 of this Version dated September 15, 2016.

 18.11 Notice to California Residents

 California residents are entitled to the following information:

-> The Service is provided by EarthLink, LLC, 1170 Peachtree Street, Suite 900, Atlanta, Georgia 30309.
+The Service is provided by EarthLink, LLC, 1170 Peachtree Street, Suite 900, Atlanta, Georgia 30309.

->
-> Charges may vary depending on the type of Service.
+Charges may vary depending on the type of Service.

->
-> The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 1625 N. Market Blvd., Suite S-202, Sacramento, California 95834 or by telephone at 1-800-952-5210.
+The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 1625 N. Market Blvd., Suite S-202, Sacramento, California 95834 or by telephone at 1-800-952-5210.

 18.12 Survival